-Crime literature festival to begin in Doon on Nov 29
+Crime Literature Festival to begin in Doon on Nov 29

 The event, to be held at Hotel Hyatt Centric here, will conclude on December 1.

-Former DGP of Uttarakhand Alok Lal, who is the director of the event, said this year's festival promises to delve deep into crime literature, cinema and social issues, featuring an impressive list of expert speakers including renowned filmmaker Prakash Jha famous for films such as Gangaajal, Aashram and Rajneeti.
+Former DGP of Uttarakhand Alok Lal, who is the director of the event, said this year's festival promises to delve deep into crime literature, cinema and social issues, featuring an impressive list of expert speakers, including filmmaker Prakash Jha, famous for films such as Gangaajal, Aashram, and Rajneeti.

 Sinha will discuss the understanding of crime and justice through cinema.

+Ashok Kumar, another former DGP of Uttarakhand, also the chairman of the festival, said the first step to preventing crime is awareness.

+"This platform not only highlights the complexities of justice but also celebrates stories that inspire social change," he said.

-India’s leading crime writer S Hussain Zaidi will unravel the deeper layers of the underworld through his bestsellers such as Black Friday and Dongri to Dubai.
+Leading crime writer S Hussain Zaidi will unravel the deeper layers of the underworld through his bestsellers Black Friday and Dongri to Dubai.

-Former Maharashtra DGP and author of Madam Commissioner Meeran Borwankar will share her experiences in law enforcement.

 Navneet Sekera, the inspiration behind the Bhaukaal web series, will also be there, sharing the realities of policing.